muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 .. _CONFIG_COEX_SEP_ANTENNAS:

 CONFIG_COEX_SEP_ANTENNAS
-   This option specifies whether the antennas are shared or separate for WLAN and Thread.
+   This option specifies whether the antennas are shared or separate for Wi-Fi and Thread.

 .. _CONFIG_TEST_TYPE_WLAN_ONLY:

 CONFIG_TEST_TYPE_WLAN_ONLY
-   This option enables the WLAN test type.
+   This option enables the Wi-Fi test type.

 .. _CONFIG_TEST_TYPE_OT_ONLY: